 How To Avoid Fatigue At Work

-By the time all that is done, you might get what? an hour of free time if you’re lucky?
+By the time all that is done, you might get an hour of free time if you’re lucky.
 It’s hard to give up that hour to get sleep, but we recommend you start that way.
-Getting adequate sleep leads to a healthier body and mind, and once you can think more clearly, you can function better, get things done faster (like dinner and errands), and maybe free up more time to enjoy yourself outside of work.
+Getting adequate sleep leads to a healthier body and mind.
+Once you can think more clearly, you can function better.
+This leads to getting things done (like dinner and errands), and maybe free up more time to enjoy yourself outside of work.

 Another way to avoid fatigue in the workplace is to eat.
 Many people don’t eat enough during the workday; some people don’t eat at all.
 It’s a good idea to bring a healthy snack to give you those much needed calories throughout your day.
 At the same time, you want to avoid overindulging during lunch and getting tired as a result.
 So look to strike a healthy balance.
 And don’t skip breakfast in the mornings either.

 Another thing which can fatigue you during the workday is boredom.
 There may be nothing you can do about this depending on your job, but if you have some freedom over what you do with your time, you may want to find ways to enliven your day.
 You can do something enjoyable during your lunch break, like go outside, read a book, or call a friend.

 If you have a desk job where you have some autonomy, take a few minutes to catch up on social networking or other things online.

 There’s nothing wrong with doing these things so long as they are okay in your workplace and they don’t hinder your productivity.
 Fatigue hinders productivity as much as anything.
 Avoiding fatigue by taking short breaks may actually help you to be more efficient.

 If all of this isn’t enough to help you be less fatigued at work, consider searching for a job with friendlier hours or terms.